 Sadly, not everyone might be fortunate enough to receive enough

-to cover their rent, let alone have any left for anything else.
+maintenance loanto cover their rent, let alone have any left for anything else.
 If you’re not the budgeting type, and you know you just can’t go without buying your next set of sneaks, and you don’t want to be

-living out of your overdraft
+living out of your overdraft, consider

-.
+getting yourself a job.
 Regardless, students everywhere need to know how to budget their money, however much they have, so we put together some tips and tricks you need to know to help your money go further.

 Having a look at what you’ve got vs what you are spending is the best place to start when it comes to working out your budget.
 It might seem like a bit of a pain to go through this, but it’s an important thing to do.